University Exploration – Science, Technology and Environment Exploration

 Program: University Exploration

 Undecided students interested in comparing theoretical and applied sciences, exploring ways to make our environment and natural resources more sustainable, and in learning how humans interact with these fields will find science, technology and environment exploration to be an excellent choice.
 Students begin taking math and science courses appropriate for their interests and work with advisors to prioritize which courses should be taken for specific majors within the STEM fields.

 - majors in the biological and physical sciences

 Students in University Exploration focus primarily on general education course work, prerequisite courses for competitive majors, and courses to explore majors when they are appropriate and suggested by an academic advisor.
 Working closely with academic advisors, students maintain degree progress and stay on track for a timely graduation.

-Find sample curriculum for all meta-majors at exploration.osu.edu/fields-of-study.
+Find sample curriculum for all focus areas at exploration.osu.edu/fields-of-study.